Australia travel tips and recommendations for touristsby | January 10, 2023

 - Sydney funnel-web spider

 Therefore, be extremely cautious when travelling outside of big towns.
-For instance, in Northern Territory, Western Australia, and Queensland, never go close to the water as crocodiles could be lurking in the area.
+For instance, in Northern Territory, Western Australia, and Queensland, never go close to the water as crocodiles could be lurking.
 Also, before jumping into the ocean in these regions, enquire about the jellyfish season.

 You should always visit the local information center and inquire about wildlife before exploring areas.

 Purchasing travel insurance

 Buying travel insurance in Australia is the best way to prevent you from having to fork out thousands of dollars in medical-related fees if you’re injured or experience serious illness while in the country.

 Besides, travel insurance doesn’t only cover you for medical-related expenses.
 Depending on the level of cover you choose, your belongings will also be insured in case they get lost or stolen, and you could be covered if a natural disaster strikes.

 The national and local language in Australia is English.
 But Australians are famous for their slang.
 Here are some great sentences that will make you sound like a true Aussie:

 - No worries, mate, it'll be right, meaning everything will be fine.

 - Fair go, mate, meaning you’d like to be treated fairly.